 Create > Mesh > Create > Insert Mesh > (choose your STL file) > OK

 Modify > Make Closed Mesh > (click on model) > OK > Finish Mesh

 This has the effect of welding the joins between cylinders and spheres.
 Right-clicking on the structure will allow you to save it as a new STL file that seems to behave itself in all programs that I subsequently tried.

 Step 4: 3D Print

 For a small model of a molecule, send it to a 3D printer.
 I used a Stratasys Fortus and printed in ASA.
-The Fortus comes with software to calculate supports and they are printed in another material which is easily removed by snapping them off (if need be, washing in a dilute lye solution).
-The STL files for ethanol, caffeine and buckminsterfullerene are attached in the last step of this instructable.
+The Fortus comes with software to calculate supports and they are printed in PVA which is easily removed by snapping them off (if need be, washing in a dilute lye solution).
+The STL files for ethanol, caffeine and buckminsterfullerene are attached.
 Scale them to suit how much filament you want to expend.

 1 Person Made This Project!